-Angkor Wat – The Majestic Hindu Monument from Khmer Empire
+Angkor Wat – The Majestic Monument in Cambodia

 Angkor Wat strikes the world with its mysterious history and legend.
 Its particular beauty with well-deserved architectural details makes it become one of the most famous tourist hubs to not only Cambodian but travelers all over the world as well.